littletime/react-hooks-use-mobile-menu/README.md

 # All-in-one mobile menu handler

-This hook was created to handle all related problems that come with having a mobile menu: background scroll blocking, self closing on link click.
+This hook was created to handle all related problems that come with having a mobile menu:
+* background scroll blocking
+* self closing on link click.

 # Usage